cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 #### *Potential failure scenarios*

-* Assume we have a network is configured in such a way that there exists an overlay network, and a node can only influence its direct connections.
+* Assume we have a network that is configured in such a way that there exists an overlay network, and a node can only influence its direct connections.
 The node can force a peer to disconnect from it forever if, say, it wanted to lower the number of ways it has of getting messages to the rest of the network.
-However, that could have already done that by just disconnecting or by dropping its messages.
+However, that could have already be done by just disconnecting or by dropping its messages.

 * A bug in `CheckTx`causes the rejection of all transactions and all nodes disconnect, how do we ensure the operator knows what has happened?